-In \cref{fig:match-equalmass}, we generate eccentric sub-solar mass binary black hole gravitational wave signals and compute the fitting factor with respect to the non-eccentric template bank.
+In \cref{fig:match-equalmass}, we generate eccentric subsolar mass binary black hole gravitational-wave signals and compute the fitting factor with respect to the noneccentric template bank.
 Each point in the figure represents a mock signal injection.